MarkTimothySimon/avishkar/README.md

 A comprehensive Streamlit-based dashboard for predicting and analyzing commodity price volatility for farmers.
 This tool provides actionable insights combining calendar risk, market momentum, and short-term forecasts to help farmers make informed selling decisions.

+**Note**: This dashboard is for informational purposes.
+Always consult with local agricultural experts and consider multiple factors before making selling decisions.This is made for Avishkar a research poster competition.

 ## Features

 ### Multi-Language Support